Net Promoter® Score

 Passives are generally satisfied customers but lack the enthusiasm of Promoters.
 A ranking of 7 or 8 is no doubt impressive, but experience has shown that this group is still vulnerable to competitive offerings and not immune to defection.

 Detractors are a potentially dangerous bunch that are often unhappy and can diminish your brand through negative word of mouth.
-A customer who rates your organization between 0 and 6 requires outreach to resolve issues before they do any damage.
-The best organizations work to correct grievances of Detractors and work to convert them to Promoters.
+A customer who rates your organisation between 0 and 6 requires outreach to resolve issues before they do any damage.
+The best organisations work to correct grievances of Detractors and work to convert them to Promoters.

 Once you have classified your customers, you calculate your score by subtracting the percentage of Detractors from the percentage of Promoters.

 NPS = (# Promoters / Total Respondents) – (# Detractors / Total Respondents)

 The score is generally displayed as a whole number by dropping the percent sign for the final number and scores range from anywhere between –100 (all Detractors) to +100 (all Promoters).